 With this dehydrator, the process is as simple as it gets.
 You just need to cut up the fruit and plug in the dehydrator.

 You don’t need to worry about adjusting the temperature or any other settings – the Presto Dehydro already comes programmed with the optimal settings.

 The Presto dehydrator has 4 trays that can easily be stacked on top of each other and used at the same time.
-Four trays of dried fruit usually comes out to be around one medium bowl or Ziploc bag.
+Four trays of dried fruit usually come out to be around one medium bowl or Ziploc bag.

 If you have a bigger family, you can also purchase additional trays to dry even more food.

-Presto Dehydro trays and lid have small holes in them so the air flows around evenly during the dehydration process.
+Presto Dehydro trays and lids have small holes in them so the air flows around evenly during the dehydration process.
 You don’t need to rotate any of the trays halfway through the process although the bottom ones do get slightly more heat.